POSYDON-code/POSYDON/docs/_source/tutorials-examples/population-synthesis/VHD.rst

 Visualizing Multiple Binaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `VDdiagramm_m` module allows multiple binary visualizations to be arranged horizontally in a single plot:
+The `VHdiagramm_m` module allows multiple binary visualizations to be arranged horizontally in a single plot:

 .. code-block:: python